leghasanjay/DICE-FER_Project/README.md

 # DICE-FER Project: Disentangled Identity and Expression Representations for Facial Expression Recognition

 **Disclaimer:** This repository is a personal fork/archive of a collaborative project completed as part of the EE656 course at IIT Kanpur.
 I contributed as a collaborator in discussions, experimentation support, and conceptual guidance.
-The original collaborative repository is maintained by the full team.
+This repository hosts the final project code for learning and portfolio purposes.

 This repository contains our course project implementation of the DICE-FER architecture for facial expression recognition (FER), developed as part of **EE656: Artificial Intelligence, Machine Learning, Deep Learning and Its Applications** at **IIT Kanpur**.